Georgetown University Nike Tennis Camp Washington, District of Columbia

 • Campers should come dressed to play as we will head straight to the courts after check-in.

-• Monday-Thursday daily check out is at 3:00 pm at Yates Field House (indoor rec facility)
+• Monday-Thursday daily check out is at 3:00 pm (full day campers), and 12:00pm (half day campers) at the McDonough Gym Parking Lot.

-• Friday check-out is at 12:00 noon for all campers at McDonough Gym.
+• Friday check-out is at 12:00 noon for all campers at McDonough Gym Parking Lot.

 Campers will play at the 14-court (outdoor) Georgetown varsity tennis facility.
 Additional indoor courts are available in case of rain.